mirahg/Book-Recommendation-Engine/README.md

 Data sourced from UCSD's Goodreads dataset (https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home).

-Two jupyter notebook notebooks contain all the necessary code for this project:
+Two jupyter notebooks contain all the necessary code for this project:

 * Books_Mongo has code for loading in data with MongoDB and cleaning data into an exportable form for Neo4j.